 These are a special class of tumours called paragangliomas found in the neck at the junction of the blood vessels feeding your neck and brain.
 These are rarely occurring in about 1 in 50,000 population with approximately 85% sporadic in origin.
 Multiple cases can be seen in running in families(10 -15%), people living in high altitude regions and those of African descent.

-These are slow growing in nature and usually become noticeable in the 20 – 50 year age group.
-Some of these tumours actively secrete chemicals which may cause elevation in blood pressure.
+These are slow-growing in nature and usually become noticeable in the 20 – 50 year age group.
+Some of these tumours actively secrete chemicals that may cause elevation in blood pressure.

 They are typically seen as a painless neck swelling which is slow growing and are sometimes diagnosed while being examined for other illness.

-Embolization of carotid body tumors has been a controversial topic.
-It has been recommended by some centres when the size of the tumor exceeds 4 cm in size.
-Blood loss appears to be less with prior embolization of larger tumors but has not been found to be true across all studies.
+Embolization of carotid body tumours has been a controversial topic.
+It has been recommended by some centres when the size of the tumour exceeds 4 cm in size.
+Blood loss appears to be less with prior embolization of larger tumours but has not been found to be true across all studies.

 Typically some sore throat and voice change may be seen for 2 to 5 days which gradually recovers over a week.
 For patients with nerve involvement with higher-grade tumours, nerve excision may produce changes with voice and swallowing which can be recovered with therapy over 6 – 8 weeks.